SavATree for my home SavATree for my business

 We are all aware of apples, oranges and the countless other fruits and nuts provided by trees, as well as the tasty syrup of North American sugar maples.
 But did you know the bark of some trees can be made into cork and is a source of chemicals and medicines?
 Quinine and aspirin are both made from bark extracts.
 The inner bark of some trees contains latex, the main ingredient of rubber.
 How many more uses can you name?

-Property Value and Economic Value
+Property Value & Economic Value

 Individual trees and shrubs have value and contribute to savings, but it is the collective influence of a well-maintained landscape that makes a real economic impact and has the greatest effect on property value.
 Direct economic benefits come from a savings in energy costs.
 Cooling costs are reduced in a tree-shaded home, and heating costs lowered when a tree serves as a windbreak.
 According to the USDA Forest Service, "Trees properly placed around buildings can reduce air conditioning needs by 30% and save 20-50 percent in energy used for heating."